Red Dwarf Remastered

 Red Dwarf Remastered was an attempt in 1997 to bring the first three series of the BBC's cult sci-fi sitcom Red Dwarf up to date.
 A collaborative effort between BBC Worldwide and Grant Naylor Productions, it was hoped that remastered versions of the episodes would prove more appealing to broadcasters in international territories.
-Only Series I-III were remastered, although the BBC had commissioned for the remastering of Series IV and V as well.
+Only Series I-III were remastered, although the BBC had commissioned the remastering of Series IV and V as well.
 Doug Naylor decided to put the project on hold and wait for technology to catch up with their vision.

 Changes

 The CG version of Red Dwarf, which is darker and longer than the original.

 Some of the changes made for Red Dwarf Remastered included: